JakeHennett/obsidian-vault-public/hennett-family-cookbook/Classic Waffles.md

 * 1 teaspoon vanilla extract
 # Directions
 1. Gather all ingredients.
 2. Add milk to a mason jar and butter to a coffee mug.
 Microwave on 30 second intervals while preparing the dry ingredients.
+Alternatively, 4 minutes at 50% power.
 3. In a large bowl, mix together flour, baking powder and sugar; set aside.
 Preheat waffle iron to desired temperature.
 4. Make a well in the flour mixture.
 Add eggs, milk, butter, and vanilla.
 5. Beat until blended.